The BDLC can close many gaps that still exists with SharePoint external data integration via BDC/BCS out-of-the-box.

-The SharePoint 2010 external list via BCS is a great step forward with data integration.
-But it's not a REAL SharePoint list.
-And that's why it hasn't ALL list features - as the BDLC list has.
+The SharePoint external list via BCS is a great step forward with data integration.
+But it's not a native SharePoint list.
+And that's why it hasn't all list features - as the BDLC list does.

 With SharePoint BDLC V1.6 you can update BDLC lists on demand per URL or on page load.